 Rodney B. Dieser, Ph.D.

-Rodney B. Dieser, Ph.D., currently is an Associate Professor in the School of Health, Physical Education, and Leisure Services (in the College of Education) at the University of Northern Iowa.
+Rodney B. Dieser, Ph.D., currently is Professor of Leisure, Youth, and Human Services in the School of Health, Physical Education, and Leisure Services (in the College of Education) at the University of Northern Iowa.
 Rod currently serves as the program coordinator for the Master's Degree in Philanthropy and Nonprofit Development.

-Rod has written one academic textbook and has co-authored two academic textbooks in Leisure Services, has written over 70 academic articles, and has made countless national and international research and professional presentations.
+Rod has authored or co-authored three academic textbooks in Leisure Services, has written over 70 peer-reviewed academic articles, has authored over 30 professional journal or newsletter articles (including guest opinion pieces in the Des Moines Registers and Waterloo Courier), and has made many national and international research and professional presentations, including keynote addresses at professional conferences.
 Although the bulk of Rod's academic writings are in the areas of leisure studies (e.g., American Journal of Recreation Therapy , Annuals of Therapeutic Recreation , Journal of Leisure Research, Leisure Science, Leisure Studies, Leisure/Loisir, Therapeutic Recreation Journal, World Leisure Journal) his research has appeared in other academic fields, including: counseling psychology, education, human services and physical education (e.g., Alberta Journal of Educational Research, Human Service Education, Journal of College Student Development , Nonprofit World).

 University of Northern Iowa

 203 Wellness & Recreation Center